Representative Scott A. Slater

 Member, House Committee on Rules

 Scott A. Slater (D) has served the people of Providence in District 10 since winning a special election in November 2009 to fill the seat held after the passing of his father, Thomas Slater.
 He is a Deputy Majority Leader and the first vice chairman of the House Committee on Finance.
-He also serves as a member of the House Committee on Oversight and the House Committee on Rules, and is the vice chairman of the Permanent Joint Committee on State Lottery.
+He also serves as a member of the House Committee on Oversight and the House Committee on Rules, and is a member of the Permanent Joint Committee on State Lottery.

 He is the co-chairman of the Legislative Oversight Commission of the Edward O. Hawkins and Thomas C. Slater Medical Marijuana Act, which was named after his father.
 In the 2016 legislative session, Representative Slater sponsored legislation that became law that adds post-traumatic stress disorder to the definition of “debilitating medical condition” for the purposes of qualifying for medical marijuana.
 In 2012, the General Assembly enacted legislation introduced by Rep. Slater addressing concerns over the opening of medical marijuana dispensaries, also known as compassion centers.